In fact, not since Michael Carrick in 2006, have United purchased anything resembling a top-level playmaker.

-From citing Jody Morris as the toughest footballer he has played against to idolising Matt Le Tissier and Scholes, Xavi would have joined United but for Guardiola’s ankle injury in 1999-2000.
+From citing Jody Morris as the toughest footballer he has played against to idolising Matt Le Tissier, Xavi would have joined United but for Guardiola’s ankle injury in 1999-2000.

 The irony now is that Xavi is likely to have a huge influence on whether Thiago Alcantara becomes the first Barcelona player since Jordi Cruyff, in 1996, to join United.

 It is a perverse situation for Xavi, as he was 19 when he considered leaving for Old Trafford and will understand Thiago’s concerns.